sylvaincom/medgan-tips/README.md

 # A few additional basic tips on how to run Edward Choi's medGAN

-Here is the link to Edward Choi's medGAN repository on GitHub: [link](https://github.com/mp2893/medgan).
-Congrats to his excellent work.
+In this markdown, I add a few very basic tips that complete [Edward Choi](https://github.com/mp2893/)'s `README.md` of his [medGAN repository](https://github.com/mp2893/medgan).
+Congrats to Edward's excellent work!
+I would like to thank [Antoine Hamon](https://github.com/ZwAnto) for his help.

-In this markdown, I add a few very basic details that complete Choi's `README.md` and can help run medGAN.
+The goal of this markdown is just to run medGAN and not to obtain useful results: we try to minimize the computing time at the cost of having poorly realistic generated samples.
 My specs: Windows 10.
-I would like to thank [@ZwAnto](https://github.com/ZwAnto) for his assistance.
-The goal of this markdown is just to run medGAN and not to obtain useful results: we try to minimize the computing time at the cost of having poorly realistic generated samples.

 Edward Choi's `medgan` repository is composed of two programs that have since been updated for Python 3:
 * `process_mimic.py` (124 lines) inputs the public MIMIC-III dataset and outputs a suitable training dataset for `medgan.py`,